Hiking The Paria River Canyon

 Note: Overnight permits are required and can be obtained from the Paria visitor center on SR89 between Kanab and Page, west of Big Water.

-Overall, Paria River Canyon is the 19th most popular hiking trail of all 38 hikes in Utah.
+Overall, Paria River Canyon is the 17th most popular hiking trail of all 37 hikes in Utah.
+Several of the better hiking trails are nearby Paria River Canyon including Lower Calf Creek Falls, Escalante River Trail and Wolverine Loop.